namsor/namsor-java-sdk2/docs/PersonalApi.md

 # **origin**
 > FirstLastNameOriginedOut origin(firstName, lastName)

-[USES 10 UNITS] Infer the likely country of origin of a personal name.
+[USES 10 UNITS PER NAME] Infer the likely country of origin of a personal name.
 Assumes names as they are in the country of origin.
 For US, CA, AU, NZ and other melting-pots : use &#39;diaspora&#39; instead.

 ### Example
 ```java